 3 Medium Celery Stalks, Cut Into 1-2 Inch Pieces

 1/2 Pound Red Potatoes (I used fingerling.)

 3 Large Carrots, Cut into1-2 Inch Pieces (Mine were rainbow carrots.)

 4-6 C. Water

-Remove the lid from the slow cooker and place the cabbage leaves over the top of the brisket and broth.
+Remove the lid from the slow cooker and place the cabbage over the top of the veggies and brisket.
 Cover once more and cook for another 45 minutes on high (1 1/2 hours on low.)